← Reference Deep-Dives Reference Deep-Dive · Updated · 13 min read

 3. Multi-level probing

-Surface-level pain point descriptions require 3-5 levels of follow-up to reach the root cause.
+Surface-level pain descriptions require 3-5 levels of follow-up to reach the root cause.
 Each “why” or “tell me more” peels back a layer.
-This is the core technique in customer intelligence research — using adaptive conversation to move from symptom to cause.
+This is the core technique in user research — using adaptive conversation to move from symptom to cause.

 4. Cross-role pain mapping